 Every day 70 tickets at 23€ including the train, the bus and the visit are on sale as well as 30 tickets at 31€ which also include a guide.

 Tickets can only be purchased from Renfe automatic ticket machines (purple terminals) between 6am and 9.15am.
 These terminals are in the Maria Zambrano station in Malaga.
 Tickets are sold on a first come, first serve basis.
 So you better make sure to arrive early if you want them!

 The tickets sold are always for the same day.

 Is it possible to hike caminito del rey in both directions?

 No, the route is necessarily in one direction.
 You enter from the north and come out in the south (at the El Chorro train station).
 A shuttle bus runs between El Chorro and the north entrance (price of the shuttle: 1,55€ per person if not included in the ticket).

 Are there a lot of people on the trail?

-Can you do caminito if you’re afraid of heights?
+Can you do caminito del rey if you’re afraid of heights?

-It was my great obsession!
+It was my great fear!
 I am personally not very comfortable with the void and when I read stuff online and saw that wearing a helmet was mandatory I had a doubt that it would be for me.
 So, I can reassure you right away, I was ABSOLUTELY not afraid.
-The path is ultra well redone and secure.
-There is no time when we are exposed to the void in a violent way and especially it seems totally impossible to me to fall because it is so safe.
+The path is ultra well built and secure.
+There is no time when we are really exposed to the void and especially it’s almost impossible to fall because it is so safe.

 Afterwards, it’s still impressive.
 It’s huge and splendid.
-It all depends on your vertigo, but let’s just say that if walking on a wide wooden bridge or footbridge with barriers on both sides is not a problem, then Caminito del Rey will not be a problem either.
+It all depends on your fear of heights, but let’s just say that if walking on a wide wooden bridge or footbridge with barriers on both sides is not a problem, then Caminito del Rey will not be a problem either.